MooersLab/pymolsnips/README.md

 <h3 name="VisualStudioCode"> Visual Studio Code (Universal)</h3>

-[*Visual Studio Code*](https://code.visualstudio.com) (VSC) is a free editor from Microsoft.
+[*Visual Studio Code*](https://code.visualstudio.com) (VSC) is a free text editor that was recently bought by MicroSoft.
 Its start-up speed is between that of *Sublime Text 3* and *Atom*.
+It is still under expoentially rapid development.
+It is easily ehanded with extensions.
+There is even a Grammarly extesnion!
+*VSC* has strong support for snippets and for autocompletion with intelliSense.
+It is fair to say that *VSC* is one of the most advanced text editors.

-The installation of plugins is painless.
+The installation of *VSC* extensions is very painless and very fast.
-There is a marketplace within *VSC* where you can search for extensions and install them by clicking on an install button after reading meta data about the plugin to determine if it the right plugin for you.
+There is an extension marketplace that is accessible from the left column within the *VSC* GUI.
+You can search the marketplace for extensions.
+Each extension has its own html file with information about the extension.
+This html file has install and uninstall buttons.
+The installations are lightning fast.

 The *bioSyntax* plugin is free and includes a lexer for PyMOL and lexers for many other file types used in bioinformatics.
 It is a good idea to install this plugin.
 The PyMOL lexer will be activated when a `pml` file is opened.

-VSC provides for autocompletion of the snippet tab triggers and previews of the snippet's code.
+*VSC* provides for autocompletion of the snippet tab triggers and previews of the snippet's code.
 The latter feature are very helpful for avoiding the insertion of the wrong snippet.

 <details>
 <summary><b>Installing and using snippets with Visual Studio Code</b></summary>

 Windows users will need to install the 'Remote - WSL' extension for the windows/Linux system.
 A prompt should pop-up during your first launch of *VSC*.
 Install this.

 From the above folder `vscpymolsnips`, download and move the file `pml.json` to `~/Library/Application\ Support/Code/User/snippets` on the Mac; on windows,`$HOME/APPDATA\Roaming\Code\User\snippets\pml.json`; on Linux, `$HOME/.config/Code/User/snippets/pml.json`.